Laila Harbert

-Laila Minnie Harbert (born 3 January 2007) is an English professional footballer who plays as a midfielder for Portland Thorns FC of the National Women's Soccer League (NWSL), on loan from Arsenal, and the England under-23s.
+Laila Minni Harbert (born 3 January 2007) is an English professional footballer who plays as a midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL) and the England under-23 national team.
+She started her career with Women's Super League club Arsenal before going on loan to English clubs Watford, Southampton, and Everton, in addition to the Portland Thorns of the NWSL.

 Early life

 Harbert grew up in Bexley, playing with a boys' team that her father coached.
 She moved to be closer to the Arsenal training grounds as she got to secondary school age, having joined the Arsenal Academy at age nine, and trained with the boys team between 12 and 15 years old.

 Club career

 Arsenal

 On 24 May 2024, Harbert made her senior, non-competitive, debut for Arsenal in their 1–0 win against A-League All-Stars Women as part of Arsenal's 2024 post-season tour.
 She then went on to feature in Arsenal's 1–2 win against Washington Spirit, coming on as a sub for Alessia Russo in the 78th minute.
 Harbert signed her first professional contract with Arsenal on 3 January 2025 after nine years at the club.